gederajeg/happyr/README.md

 | 9   | <span style="font-variant:small-caps;">happiness is an (un)veiled object</span>            |    211|    5.80|    23|   2.86|
 | 10  | <span style="font-variant:small-caps;">happiness is an imperilled entity</span>            |     32|    0.88|    21|   2.61|

 I design a helper function called `get_lexically_diverse_metaphors()` to retrieve the top-10 lexically diverse or creative metaphors (Rajeg, [2018](#ref-rajeg_metaphorical_2018), Ch.
 6).
-These metaphors are those having relatively high type/token ratios (normalised as percentage) and occurring at least three tokens in the sample.
+These metaphors are those having relatively high type/token ratios and occurring at least three tokens in the sample.

 ``` r
 min_freq <- 3L